Balanced simplices: Introduction

 In this paper, we mainly consider simplices of dimension $n$ appearing in the orbit generated from an infinite array of $\ZZ{m}$ by an ACA of dimension $n-1$.
 Examples of triangles, for the four possible orientations in dimension $n=2$, are depicted in Figure~\ref{fig1}.
 In Figure~\ref{fig2}, for dimension $n=3$, the eight possible orientations of a tetrahedra are represented.

 Let $M$ be a \textit{multiset} of $\ZZ{m}$, that is a set where each element of $\ZZ{m}$ can appear more than once.
-The \textit{multiplicity function} associated to $M$ is the integer-valued function $\m_{M} : \ZZ{m} \longmapsto \N$, which assigns to each element of $\ZZ{m}$ its multiplicity in $M$.
-The \textit{cardinality} of $M$, denoted by $|M|$, is the number of elements constituting $M$, counted with multiplicity, that is, $|M|=\sum_{x\in\ZZ{m}}\m_M(x)$.
+The \textit{multiplicity function} associated with $M$ is the integer-valued function $\m_{M} : \ZZ{m} \longmapsto \N$, which assigns to each element of $\ZZ{m}$ its multiplicity in $M$.
+The \textit{cardinality} of $M$, denoted by $|M|$, is the number of elements of $M$, counted with multiplicity, that is, $|M|=\sum_{x\in\ZZ{m}}\m_M(x)$.

 \begin{definition}[Balanced multisets of $\ZZ{m}$] A multiset of $\ZZ{m}$ is said to be \textit{balanced} if it contains all the elements of $\ZZ{m}$ with the same multiplicity, i.e., if its associated multiplicity function $\m_M$ is constant on $\ZZ{m}$, equal to $\frac{1}{m}|M|$. \end{definition}